nicotsx/runtipi-appstore/apps/authelia/metadata/description.md

 ## Authelia is an open-source authentication and authorization server.

 Authelia is an open-source authentication and authorization server providing two-factor authentication and single sign-on (SSO) for your applications via a web portal.
-It acts as a companion for reverse pr>
+It acts as a companion for reverse proxy.

 Documentation is available at https://www.authelia.com/.